PoCInnovation/Pool2024/P2P/day04/README.md

 ### 📌 **Tasks**:

-- Create a button that will ask you to connect your metamask wallet to the website
+- Create a button that will ask you to connect your wallet to the website
 - Display your account's balance
 - Display your account's address

 ### 📚 **Documentation**:

-Check out the [documentation](https://docs.ethers.org/v5/getting-started/#getting-started--connecting) of ethersjs to connect your wallet.
+Check out the [documentation](https://viem.sh/docs/getting-started.html) of viem and their [examples](https://github.com/wevm/viem/tree/main/examples) to connect your wallet.

 ### ✔️ **Validation**:

 You can now ask to the user to connect their wallet and display information about it on the page !

 ## Step 2 - Smart Contract